Navy medic shoots 2 US sailors; is stopped, killed on base

 Woldesenbet, a Navy medic assigned to Fort Detrick but who lived in town, then drove to the base, where gate guards who had been given advance notice told him to pull over for a search, said Brig.
 Gen. Michael J. Talley.
 But Woldesenbet immediately sped off, making it about a half-mile into the installation before he was stopped at a parking lot by the base’s police force.
 When he pulled out a weapon, the police shot and killed him, Talley said.

 The two sailors, who Talley said were assigned to Fort Detrick, were airlifted to a hospital.
-One of the victims was in critical condition and the other is expected to be released from the hospital Wednesday, Lando said.
+Police said one victim is in critical but stable condition, and the other is in serious condition but expected to be released Wednesday.

 Talley said investigators will determine as much as they can, including why the suspect went back to the base.